-Spelling and grammar can play a big role in the detection of a phishing message.
-Check for fonts that don’t match the brand, spelling mistakes and grammatical errors.
-An email from a legitimate organisation should be well written.
+Spelling and grammar can play a significant role in detecting a phishing message.
+Check for fonts that don’t match the brand, spelling, and grammatical errors.
+An email from a legitimate organisation should be well-written.

-Believe it or not but hackers send error-ridden emails on purpose to weed out individuals that may be less observant or unable to recognise mistakes – making them easier targets.
+Believe it or not, hackers send error-ridden emails to weed out individuals who may be less observant or unable to recognise mistakes, making them easier targets.

-If you suspect that an email message is a scam, do not open any links that you see.
-Instead, hover your mouse over, but don’t click, the link to see if the address matches the link that was typed in the message.
+Don’t open links if you suspect an email message is a scam.
+Instead, hover your mouse over the link to see if the address matches the link typed in the message.
 You can also test links by typing them into a URL checker.

 7. The email links to a fake website

 Fraudsters often include a link to a malicious website that displays a sign-in page to trick you into disclosing your login credentials.
 Be careful; just because a site consists of a company’s logo or looks real doesn’t mean it is.

 Check the web addresses carefully, for example, www.netitude.co.uk or www.netittude.co.uk.
 If in doubt, exit the website.